Assessing Student Learning Outcomes

 • Analyzing the measurements of student learning outcomes, and

-• Y=Using the results of those assessments to make program improvements.
+• Y = Using the results of those assessments to make program improvements.

 The continuous process of assessing student learning outcomes aligns with the Middle States Commission on Higher Education’s Standards for Accreditation, specifically, Standard V - Educational Effectiveness Assessment, which states that the "assessment of student learning and achievement demonstrates that the institution’s students have accomplished educational goals consistent with their program of study, degree level, the institution’s mission, and appropriate expectations for institutions of higher education.”

 The goal of assessing student learning outcomes for program assessment and continuous improvement is different from assessing individual students’ performance.
-Rather than examining course grades or program completion, the assessment of student learning outcomes often draws on data sources that cross individual courses, such as capstone projects, and provide detailed and useful information about students’ achievement of expected learning outcomes to assess program-level, rather than student-level, educational effectiveness.
+Rather than examining course grades or program completion, the assessment of student learning outcomes for program improvement often draws on data sources that cross individual courses, such as capstone projects, and provide detailed and useful information about students’ achievement of expected learning outcomes to assess program-level, rather than student-level, educational effectiveness.

 At the University of Pittsburgh, each academic program’s process for assessing student learning outcomes is recorded on a Student Learning Outcomes Matrix document.